notofonts/noto-docs/src/descriptions/NotoSansThaana.md

-Noto Sans Thaana is a sans serif design for texts in the Thaana script.
+Noto Sans Thaana is a unmodulated (“sans serif”) design for texts in the Thaana script.
 It has multiple weights, contains 90 glyphs, and supports 89 characters from 4 Unicode blocks.